refinery/refinerycms/readme.md

 * Uses the popular [Dragonfly](https://github.com/markevans/dragonfly).
 * Supports storage on Amazon S3.

-### Dashboard

-* Get an overview of what has been updated recently and see recent inquiries.

 ### Authentication & Users

 * Manage who can access Refinery.